radical-cybertools/radical.pilot/docs/source/examples/gettingstarted.rst

     pilot = pmgr.submit_pilots(pdesc)
     print "Pilot UID     : {0} ".format( pilot.uid )

+.. warning:: Note that ``submit_pilots()`` is a non-blocking call and that the submitted ComputePilot agent **will not terminate** when your Python scripts finishes.
+ComputePilot agents terminate only after they have reached their ``runtime`` limit or if you call  :func:`sagapilot.PilotManager.cancel_pilots` or :func:`sagapilot.ComputePilot.cancel`.

 .. note:: You change to the ComputePilot sandbox directory
         (``/tmp/sagapilot.sandbox`` in the above example) to see the raw logs and output